dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 If you prefer a video tutorial instead of a written document, there is a `packaging video tutorial`_ available.
 It covers a subset of this document, starting from a fresh Solaris 10 install and ends with a built package.
 It takes about 2-3h to complete.
+It covers the basic GAR setup.

 A build-farm is a set of hosts where you can build Solaris packages.
 You can connect Intel and SPARC hosts together to build a set of packages with one